daryllxd/lifelong-learning/photography/stuff.md

 - Prime lens: one specific focal length.
 They are usually smaller and they can give you high depth of field and bokeh.
 - Wide apertures for great low light performance.

+- Lower length,
+- Crop: what you
+- Full frame, APS-C, Micro Four Thirds.
+- A 50mm lens did not change its focal
+- Higher focal length: tighter.